 Are you being harassed by a debt collector?

-Under the Fair Debt Collection Practices Act (FCDPA), debt collectors cannot harass a person who owes a debt.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors cannot harass a person who owes a debt.

 Some examples of harassment are: